HEAVY Equipment Appraisal

 These are the generally-accepted valuation methods for real property (Real Estate), business, and personal property.

-The theory of substitution is the underlying principle behind equipment appraisal methodology.
+The theory of substitution is the underlying principle behind all appraisal methodology.
 The Appraisal Institute defines the substitution valuation principle as:

 When several similar or commensurate commodities, goods, or services are available, the one with the lowest price will attract the greatest demand and widest distribution.